2020 Mostar municipal elections

-The 2020 Mostar municipal elections were the direct elections for the 35 members of the Mostar Assembly and indirect elections for the 36th mayor of Mostar.
-It was part of the Bosnian municipal elections, although the elections in Mostar were held on December 20, 2020, while in the rest of the country the elections were held on November 15.
+Municipal elections were held in Mostar on 20 December 2020 to elect members of the City Council and the mayor of Mostar.
+The elections were part of the Bosnian municipal elections, although the elections in the rest of the country the elections were held earlier, on 15 November.

 Background

 The first local elections after a twelve-year intermission were held in Mostar after the Constitutional Court of Bosnia and Herzegovina amended the election regulations relating to that city, and in the middle of the year a political agreement was reached with the mediation of international officials on the method of electing city councilors.
 Croatian Democratic Union of Bosnia and Herzegovina and the Party of Democratic Action have unsuccessfully negotiated new election rules for more than nine years, that is, how many councilors will be elected from which constituency.
 They agreed on this only in the middle of 2020, after strong pressure from the international community and after the judgment of the European Court of Human Rights from October 2019 following the lawsuit of Irma Baralija from Mostar.
 The European Court ruled that the fact that there were no elections in Mostar for so long represented a violation of the human and civil rights of the inhabitants of that city.

 Mostar is one of the cities in Bosnia and Herzegovina known for its ethnic division.
 Since the end of the war in Bosnia, the city has been divided into a western part with a Croat majority and an eastern part with a Bosniak majority.
 According to the 2013 census, Croats make up 48.4% of the city, Bosniaks 44.1% and Serbs 4.1%.